|

 and thoughtfulness.
 Originality and thoughtfulness which we find

-Tamburrino's execution, who boasts of a solid base preparation,
+in Tamburrino's execution, who boasts of a solid base preparation,

 a light touch but always swinging, a great facility for improvisation